maxaeon/EQ-bench/docs/persisting_constructs.md

 Records may also include a `synonyms` array with alternate names or related terms.
 The constructs page uses these values to make search more flexible.

-This lightweight method keeps contributions transparent while avoiding the maintenance burden of an external database.
-Future work may revisit a database if query or scale needs grow.
+This hybrid method keeps contributions transparent via the JSON snapshots while allowing richer queries and edits through the Supabase backend.

 ## Removing entries